Akbar-0/FOP-project/MyOS_readme.md

           echo Compilation successful!
       )
       pause
-      .\MyOS.exe
+      .\myOS.exe

 3. Save the file with the name compile.bat.
 Make sure to select "All Files" as the file type and ensure that the file extension is .bat.

-4. Move the compile.bat file to the same directory as your source code file (MyOS.c).
+4. Move the compile.bat file to the same directory as your source code file (myOS.c).

 # Done?